m-Py/anticlust/inst/HOW_TO_CITE_ANTICLUST.md

 If you use k-plus anticlustering, you should cite the following reference:

-- Papenberg, M. (2023).
-K-plus Anticlustering: An Improved k-means Criterion for Maximizing Between-Group Similarity. *British Journal of Mathematical and Statistical Psychology*.
-Advance online publication. https://doi.org/10.1111/bmsp.12315
+- Papenberg, M. (2024).
+K-plus Anticlustering: An Improved k-means Criterion for Maximizing Between-Group Similarity. *British Journal of Mathematical and Statistical Psychology, 77* (1), 80--102. https://doi.org/10.1111/bmsp.12315

 You are using k-plus anticlustering if you use the function `anticlustering()` with the argument `objective = "kplus"` or if you are using the function `kplus_anticlustering()`.

 ## References for anticlustering algorithms

 The default anticlustering algorithm `method = "exchange"` was described in Papenberg and Klau (2021).
-However, this algorithm is actually just a shorter version of the local maximum method (i.e., `method = "local-maximum"`), which was used in Papenberg (2023) and corresponds to the algorithm "LCW" by Weitz and Lakshminarayanan (1996, 1998).
-By default, the anticlustering algorithms (including LCW) create equal-sized groups, and Papenberg (2023) discussed how to adapt the LCW method for different sized groups.
+However, this algorithm is actually just a shorter version of the local maximum method (i.e., `method = "local-maximum"`), which was used in Papenberg (2024) and corresponds to the algorithm "LCW" by Weitz and Lakshminarayanan (1996, 1998).
+By default, the anticlustering algorithms (including LCW) create equal-sized groups, and Papenberg (2024) discussed how to adapt the LCW method for different sized groups.
 However, this extension is pretty straight forward and has probably been done elsewhere.

 Papenberg and Klau (2021) presented an adaptation of the LCW method to incorporate categorical constraints in the anticlustering process (i.e,, ensure that a nominal variable is as evenly distributed as possible between groups).
 This extension is used when specifying the `categories` argument in `anticlustering()`.
 The function `categorical_sampling()` implements the stratified split that initially balances the categories across clusters, and is internally called by `anticlustering()`.
 Papenberg and Klau (2021) also discuss using a reduced number of exchange partners when the LCW algorithm runs; this happens when using the function `fast_anticlustering()` and specifying the argument `k_neighbours`.